Kenilworth

 Kenilworth is well known throughout South-East Queensland for its artisan cheese factory, a beloved local bakery, and a classic Queensland country pub that draw day-trippers from the Sunshine Coast and Brisbane.
 The nearby Conondale National Park and Kenilworth State Forest provide outstanding bushwalking, camping along Booloumba Creek, and opportunities for mountain biking and wildlife spotting.
 There is no rail service to Kenilworth; residents rely on private vehicles for commuting to larger centres such as Nambour, Maleny, Eumundi, or Gympie for shopping and services.

-Kenilworth falls under postcode 4574 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Nicklin electorate.
+Kenilworth falls under postcode 4574 and is governed by the Sunshine Coast Council (Local Government Area).
+For federal elections, residents vote in the electorate of Fisher, while state elections fall under the Nicklin electorate.

 📍 Location